Gordonby/ACS-K8S-Lab-L200/README.md

 By now, we're all bored of Cloud Shell, sure it's nice and easy..
 But every time you go for a coffee, it times out - and we need to consider accessing this from somewhere else.

+### Contexts
+Let's see what contexts are configured.
+I've got a tonne, but hopefully you'll just have 1 for the cluster we created in Exercise 1.

+    kubectl config view

+Now, in the Cloud Shell lets look at where this is kept
+    cd ~/.kube/
+    ls

+You should have *config-K8sCluster-1* listed.
+Lets copy that out somewhere safe where we can grab it.
+    zip -q -9 -j ~/clouddrive/kubeconfig-$(date +%F).zip config-K8sCluster-1

+In the Cloud Shell, lets see where these files are stored.
+Click on the *settings* cog and then *Manage File Share* - a new browser window will open in Azure Files where you can easily navigate to the directory with the kubeconfig zip file in it to download to your machine.

 ### SSH Keys
-First, lets backup the SSH keys that were generated when we created the cluster.
+We should backup the SSH keys that were generated when we created the cluster.
 You'll need these kept somewhere safe when your running K8S in a real environment.

+    zip -q -9 -j ~/clouddrive/sshkeys-$(date +%F).zip ~/.ssh/*

+In the same way as you downloaded the config zip, do the same for the ssh key zip.

 ### Installing Kubectl
 We need to install Kubectl into your linux environment.